 High turnover also puts extra strain and responsibilities on others and creates an atmosphere of insecurity and negativity.
 This could lead to even a higher number of turnovers in an organization which risks damaging its public reputation.
 Also, don't assume that salary is the number one reason why people job hop.
 Research shows that 88 percent of people cite another reason as the main cause.

-With people being one of the largest business expense, it makes sense to understand the reasons they leave your organization.
+With people being one of the largest business expenses, it makes sense to understand the reasons they leave your organization.

 Five Top Reasons for Employee Turnover